mwkpe/cantools/README.md

 Description
 ---
-A command line program for the cyclic transmission of a single CAN message.<br>
+A command line program for the single and cyclic transmission of a CAN message.<br>
-Developed using a Raspberry Pi 3 with a PiCAN2 CAN-Bus board.

 Build
 ---